Bob Jeter: College football

 Jeter had football scholarship offers from every Big Ten Conference school, as well as the University of Pittsburgh and West Virginia University.
-He played college football at the University of Iowa (1957-59).
+He played college football at the University of Iowa (1957–59).
 As a junior, he rushed for 355 yards, averaging 6.3 yards per carry.
 In his senior year, Jeter led the Big Ten in rushing with 609 yards (5.6 yards per carry).
 He was named All-Big Ten.

 As a halfback with the Hawkeyes, Jeter rushed for a Rose Bowl record 194 yards on just nine carries against California as a junior in the 1959 Rose Bowl.
 This total included an 81-yard touchdown run in the third quarter, another record.
 As a result of this performance, he was the named the game's Most Valuable Player, and Iowa finished as runner-up in the AP poll.
 He was inducted into the Rose Bowl Hall of Fame in 1994.

 In 2010, Jeter was inducted into the University of Iowa Athletics Hall of Fame.

 Professional career

-Selected by the Packers in the second round of the 1960 NFL draft, Jeter began his pro career in the Canadian Football League with the British Columbia Lions.
+Selected 17th overall by the Packers in the second round of the 1960 NFL draft, Jeter began his professional career in the Canadian Football League with the British Columbia Lions.
 He was used in Canada as a running back in 1960 and 1961, backing up CFL legend and former Iowa teammate Willie Fleming.
 Still under contract in Canada, Jeter spent the 1962 season on the Packers' taxi squad, saw limited action as a wide receiver in 1963 and 1964, and was moved to defensive back in 1965.